 The FDA requires a list of ingredients in supplements but does not test them for safety or screen them for contaminants.
 The FDA will request a recall of a product if there are numerous adverse reports linked to the supplement.

 Supplement sales in the U.S. reached $46 billion in 2018 and are predicted to exceed $52 billion by 2020 (Loria, 2020).
-In the United States, 77% of Americans report that they consume dietary supplements with the highest usage in the 35-54 age group.
-According to a CRN Consumer survey, the top reasons Americans take these products are for overall health and wellness benefits followed by:
+Seventy-seven percent of Americans report that they consume dietary supplements, with the highest usage in the 35-54 age group.
+According to a CRN Consumer Survey, the top reason Americans take these products is for overall health and wellness benefits, followed by:

 |Category||Percent Confidence||Most popular products|